-When sending emails from you workspace, via Backstage, the @spotme.com domain is used by default.
+When sending emails from your workspace, via Backstage, the @spotme.com domain is used by default.

-The Emailing module on SpotMe Backstage allows you to use your own domain name when sending app activation emails, invitations or others.
+The Emailing module on SpotMe Backstage allows you to use your own domain name when sending emails.

 This however requires a change on a certain email authentication method used by the Emailing module, called SPF and DKIM.

 Both DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) are designed to detect forging sender addresses in emails.

 Should you change the email domain in an email template without having amended the SPF and/or DKIM records, the email editor will not allow you to save the change in the template, and an error message will be displayed explaining why.

 Important: If you are planning on using your own domain name when sending emails for your workspace, do not forget that your participants might be using the Eventspace mobile app to join your workspace.
 If so, to activate the app our platform will still send an invitation email from the firstname.lastname@example.org email address, which therefore will need to be whitelisted.

 Therefore, if your organization already has its own proprietary app, please reach out to us so we can adjust the sender email address configured at the app level to match the sender email address used in your workspace.